MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

 [via Payloads](#payloads)

 The Rosetta spec leaves the encoding of unsigned transactions implementation-defined.
-Since we'll default to using our client-sdk's signing mechanism our encoding will be precicesly the JSON input (stringified) demanded by the "unsafe" method of the client-sdk API:
+Since we'll default to using our client-sdk's signing mechanism our encoding will be precisely the JSON input (stringified) demanded by the "unsafe" method of the client-sdk API:

 ```reasonml
 // Taken from Client-SDK code